 It didn’t take a lot of work cooking this linguine with chorizo and pesto.
 I made a lot of pesto (recipe and another recipe) over the weekend per Alex’s request so it was just a matter of boiling the pasta, slicing the chorizo then tossing everything together.

-- ½ c. of thinly sliced chorizo (Bilbao or Iberico are recommended)
+- 1/2 cup chorizo (Bilbao or Iberico are recommended), thinly sliced

 - enough linguine (or your preferred pasta shape) for two, cooked in salted water

 - 3 to 4 tablespoons to 4 tbsps. of pesto

 Throw the sliced chorizo into a hot pan and cook until fat is rendered.

 Add the pasta and toss to coat each strand with the chorizo fat.